secure-systems-lab/code-style-guidelines/c_coding_style.md

 The preferred way to ease multiple indentation levels in a switch statement is to align the `switch` and its subordinate `case` labels in the same column instead of `double-indenting` the `case` labels.

-E.g.:
+e.g.:

 ``` c
 /* good */